What is OPT?

 - Continue searching for a position if you do not have one when you apply.

 - Keep in mind that you can only begin working once your I-765 petition has been approved, you have the EAD card in your hand, and the start date on the card has arrived.

-- It can take up to 90 days for USCIS to review your petition.
-If 75 days pass and your EAD card has not been issued, contact the ISS Office.
+- It will take from 90 to 150 days for USCIS to review your petition.
+If 90 days pass and your EAD card has not been issued, contact the ISS Office.
 A pending petition I-765 maintains your immigration status while you wait for the EAD card.